How to Add Facebook Pixel to Shopify? Updated 2026

 What is the difference between the Meta Pixel and the Conversions API on Shopify?

 The Meta Pixel is browser-based JavaScript code that tracks visitor actions on your store.
 The Conversions API (CAPI) sends the same event data from Shopify’s server directly to Meta, bypassing the browser.
-The pixel can be blocked by ad blockers and browser privacy settings, while the Conversions API cannot.
-Using both together (a “redundant setup”) gives you the most complete tracking data.
-If you install the Facebook & Instagram sales channel on Shopify, both the pixel and Conversions API are set up automatically.
+The pixel can be blocked by ad blockers and browser privacy settings, while the Conversions API delivers events server-side and is unaffected.
+Most Shopify stores should run both: the pixel covers in-browser context like cookies and click IDs, while CAPI recovers events the browser would have lost.
+If you installed the Meta Sales Channel, both run automatically and Meta deduplicates the matching events for you.

 -